Université de Montréal

 Scope of charitable involvement local, national, international

-Some of the community organizations supported United Way, Moisson Montréal, Scotiabank Charity Challenge, Multicaf, Canadian Red Cross, IRIC's Great Challenges Against Cancer, La lecture en cadeau
+Some of the community organizations supported United Way, Hema Québec, Canadian Red Cross, Québec Breakfast Club, IRICʼs Great Challenges Against Cancer, La lecture en cadeau

-Community highlight Université de Montréal and its employees have a longstanding campaign to raise funds for the annual United Way/Centraide campaign and the Christmas Basket program.
-Across the university, faculties and departments organize their own initiatives that are most important to each and many faculties support initiatives that are related to their academic subject matters.
+Community highlight Université de Montréal and its employees have a longstanding campaign to raise funds for the annual United Way/Centraide campaign and the Christmas Basket program -- faculties and departments across the university organize their own initiatives that are most important to their employees -- many faculties support initiatives that are related to their specific academic subject matters

-• Université de Montréal offers a Preferred First Name procedure request, enabling students and employees across the campus to use an alternate preferred first name instead of their legal one while studying or working at the university, such as on the student and employee card, corporate email address, administrative systems and websites, the telephone directory, and internal documents where possible
+• Université de Montréal offers a preferred first name procedure request, enabling students and employees across the campus to use an alternate preferred first name instead of their legal one while studying or working at the university (including on the student and employee card, corporate email address, administrative systems and websites, the telephone directory, and internal documents where possible)

 Highlights